Justype/modules/README.md

 > [!NOTE]
 > Personally, I recommend you to use `conda`, `mamba`, `micromamba` or `pixi` to manage project environments.
 >
-> This repo aims to provide quick and reproducible environment modules for lab-wide use, especially for labs that need to switch between different workstations, servers, and clusters.
+> This repo aims to provide a way to quickly and reproducibly create tools and genome references, especially for labs that need to switch between different workstations, servers, and clusters.

 ## Overview